 If you think your identity has already been stolen, see Stolen Identity?
 Here’s What to Do and visit Identitytheft.gov.
 Also, keep an eye on your credit report and respond to any inaccurate information.
 It’s also a good idea to file your taxes early—as soon as you can—before a scammer does.

-If you need help straightening out your finances, dealing with debt collection agencies, or getting credit bureaus to remove fraudulent information from your credit report after an identity thief opens new accounts in your name, consider talking to an identity theft attorney.
-An identity theft attorney can also advise you of all of the rights and the remedies available to you under federal and state law.
+If you need help straightening out your finances, dealing with debt collection agencies, or getting credit bureaus to remove fraudulent information from your credit report after an identity thief opens new accounts in your name, consider talking to an identity theft attorney, debt settlement attorney, or a consumer protection attorney.
+An attorney can also advise you of all of the rights and the remedies available to you under federal and state law.